Updated: Jan 20

 It requires you to hold the flame over the wick longer because it will take a while for it to light.

 Not as readily available as other types of candles.

 What are the Health Benefits of Beeswax Candles?

 Along with keeping the environment safer, beeswax candles also help to clean out the air.
 It generates negative ions as long as the candle burns which increases oxygen flow to the brain and enhances mental energy.

 These ions then neutralize the pollutants like dust, mould and odours present in the surrounding air.
 As a result, people don’t suffer from allergic reactions when these candles burn.

 So if you know individuals with asthma and similar breathing issues, beeswax can be a great gift idea on their special occasions.

 Using Beeswax Candles

 There are many ways to burn beeswax candles to take advantage of their natural health benefits.
 Individuals who suffer from breathing difficulties such as asthma or allergies should consider burning only pure beeswax candles, and burning the candles for 30-60 minutes in the bedroom before sleeping can help clear the air for more restful sleep.
-Beeswax candles are also best to use in the kitchen where they will help neutralize odors without tainting food with artificial aromas, and they can also be used in a home office or any other area where there may be a large concentration of use and lingering odors.
+Beeswax candles are also best to use in the kitchen where they will help neutralize odours without tainting food with artificial aromas, and they can also be used in a home office or any other area where there may be a large concentration of use and lingering odours.
 Beeswax candles can even be used in a nursery to clear the air for young and delicate lungs, but remember that burning candles should never be left unattended around children.